nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 There can be multiple tasks with same name but other different fields, like deadlines.
 For example, a user may need to create two tasks with the same name '2103 quiz', but one is due on this Monday and the other is due the next Monday.
 Both of these 2 tasks should be allowed in our task list.
+Another example can be that a user may want to create two tasks with the same name 'quiz', deadline '2022-01-01' and priority '3', but one is with tag 'CS2103' and the other one is with tag 'CS2102'.
+Both of these 2 tasks should be allowed in our task list.

 #### 3.4.2 Design considerations for Event-related Models
 Similar to Task-related Models, we face the same challenge when choosing between checking for the equality of name only and